GravityDeficient/obr-external-links/README.md

 Links on assets which are hidden by the GM are only visible to the GM.

 ### Link Titles
-Link titles are taken from the plain text title or accessibility text of assets with images asset.
-When adding links to text only it will use the first line if the accessibility text is set to the default "Text" value.
+Link titles are taken from the plain text title or accessibility text of images assets.
+When adding links to text only assets, it will use the first line if the accessibility text is set to the default "Text" value.

 ### Link Interaction Modes
 Toggle how links open by using the "Modal Switch" in the External Links pane: